andreaadelfio/TSLiesOld/README.md

 pip install -e .
 ```

-Or install from PyPI (when available):
+Or install from PyPI (not yet available):
 ```bash
 pip install tslies
 ```